PoisotLab/ms_network_prediction/manuscript.md

 [@Wells2013SpeInt].
-Empirical estimations of interaction strength are still crucial [@Novak2008EstNon], but are a hard task to quantify in natural communities [@Wootton1997EstTes; @Sala2002ComDis; @Wootton2005MeaInt], especially as the number of species composing communities increases, composed with the possibility of higher-order interactions or non-linear responses in interactions [@Wootton2005MeaInt].
+Empirical estimations of interaction strength are still crucial [@Novak2008EstNon], but are a hard task to quantify in natural communities [@Wootton1997EstTes; @Sala2002ComDis; @Wootton2005MeaInt], especially as the number of species composing communities increases, compounds the possibility of higher-order interactions or non-linear responses in interactions [@Wootton2005MeaInt].
 Furthermore, interaction strength is extremely variable and context dependent and can be influenced by density dependence and spatiotemporal variation in abundances and community composition